 Up to £1,000 Headteacher

-£1,000 - £10,000 CEO
+£1.000 - £10.000 CEO

 £10,000+ Audit Committee

-Disposal of any asset above a market value of £45,000 will require the permission of the Secretary of State.
+Writing off any individual asset above a Net Book Value of £45,000 will require the permission of the Secretary of State.

-In the event of theft or criminal damage to any Trust property, details must be notified immediately to the Finance Office, or Finance Director (FD).
-The member of staff, or more usually the FD, will report the incident to the local police and obtain a crime report number, which is a requirement of the insurance claim procedures.
+In the event of theft or criminal damage to any Trust property, details must be notified immediately to the Finance Office, or Finance Director (CFO).
+The member of staff, or more usually the CFO, will report the incident to the local police and obtain a crime report number, which is a requirement of the insurance claim procedures.
 The Finance Office will process the insurance claim form and liaise with the Police, Insurers, and any other parties to ensure prompt settlement of the claim.

 The excess position of any claim will vary dependent upon the nature of the claim.